tomhrr/cosh/doc/all.md

     $  ls
     bin     eg      LICENSE     ...

+It's also possible to treat a string as an external call:

+    $ ls exec
+    bin     eg      LICENSE     ...

 A form wrapped in braces operates in the same way, except that the result is a generator:

     $ {ls}; take-all;
+    (
+        "bin\n"
+        ...
+    )

+As with `exec`, strings can be treated as external calls with generator output:

+    $ ls cmd; take-all;
     (
         "bin\n"
         ...